claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 ## Expressiveness

-The expressiveness slider can be used to reduce the amplitude of pitch or timbre deviations.
+The expressiveness slider can be used to adjust the amplitude/intensity of pitch or timbre deviations.

-When no notes are selected, this slider will affect the default expressiveness value for all notes in the track or group that have not had their expressiveness values set individually.

 ![Side-by-side of Expressiveness Values](../img/ai-functions/retakes-expressiveness-crop.png)

+## Enhancement

+The enhancement slider determines how much the generated pitch patterns will be influenced by feedback collected from other users and surveys conducted by Dreamtonics.

+Feedback-based enhancement is only available for Pitch retakes.

 ## Randomness and Probability